alex-alina/trusty-tickets-app/README.md

 * Users need to login to create events, tickets and comments.
 * Anybody can view events, tickets and comments, but users need to be logged in to add them.
 The main page displays a list of events that have a name, description, picture and start/end date.

-Clicking on an event shows a user to a list of tickets available for that event.
+Clicking on an event shows a list of tickets available for that event.

-A ticket has an author, price, description and picture (optional).
+A ticket has an author, price, description and picture.

-Clicking on a ticket shows a user the details of that ticket and which event it's for.
+Clicking on a ticket shows the details of that ticket and which event it's for.
 On this page customers can also add comments.

 A comment on a ticket has an author and some text.

 ## Setup